-Each of the incumbent directors on the Board standing for re-election, Mr. Stephen L. Domenik, Mr. Bruce E. Grooms, Ms. Noel Heiks, Mr. Rex S. Jackson and Mr. Jeffrey Rittichier, are being nominated for election to the Board for a one-year term (expiring in 2023) and until his or her respective successor is duly qualified and elected or until his death, retirement, resignation or removal.
+Each of the incumbent directors on the Board standing for re-election, Mr. Stephen L. Domenik, Mr. Bruce E. Grooms, Ms. Noel Heiks, Mr. Rex S. Jackson and Mr. Jeffrey Rittichier, are being nominated for election to the Board for a one-year term (expiring at the Company's 2024 Annual Meeting of Shareholders) and until his or her respective successor is duly qualified and elected or until his or her death, retirement, resignation or removal.
 Any director elected to fill a vacancy of the Board will be elected to serve until the next annual meeting of shareholders.
 Mr. Stephen L. Domenik, Mr. Bruce E. Grooms, Ms. Noel Heiks, Mr. Rex S. Jackson and Mr. Jeffrey Rittichier are each a current director and have each consented to serve as a director if elected.